Nit-isha/Express-practice/README.md

 - Functions that execute during the request to the server.
 - Each middleware has access to request ans response object.
 - req => middleware => res
+- use vs route
+- options: our own, express, third party

 ---